coding-jn/Daily-Quote-Generator/README.md

-# 📊 Project: Complex API 2
+# 🌦 Project: Weather API

-### Goal: Use data returned from one api to make a request to another api and display the data returned
+### Goal: Enable your user to enter a city + country and return the temperature in Fahrenheit

 ### How to submit your code for review: